 All course syllabi must also include the Student Learning Outcomes associated with each course.

-All current course SLOs can be found in both eLumen and on the Course Outline of Record (COR) in CourseLeaf.
+All current course SLOs can be found on the Course Outline of Record (COR) in CourseLeaf.
+If you have trouble accessing the CORs please contact your department chair or division administrative assistant.